Sorry, you need to enable JavaScript to visit this website.

 Furthermore, several environmental study competitions have been introduced:

-The development of relevant competences is also supported by the Digital Theme Week (Digitális Témahét) and the European Money Week ('Pénz7' in Hungarian) which is a Financial and Entrepreneurial Thematic Week.
-(For more information about the European Money Week see sub-chapter 3.8 Development of entrepreneurship competence.)
+The development of relevant competences is also supported by Digital Theme Week (Digitális Témahét) and European Money Week ('Pénz7' in Hungarian), which is a financial and entrepreneurial thematic week.
+(For more information about the European Money Week see 3.8 Development of entrepreneurship competence.)

 Currently, the Educational Authority (Oktatási Hivatal) runs the Eco-school Program (Ökoiskola Program).
 The aim of the Program is to create foundations for the education of sustainable development.

-Under the Program, schools can earn the title 'Eco-School' or 'All-Time Eco-School' which is awarded directly by the State Secretariat Responsible for Public Education.
-In addition, schools awarded this title are accepted as professional members of the Hungarian Eco-Schools Network, where they can share best practises and guidance and access training and programmes.
+Under the Program, schools can earn the title 'Eco-school' or 'All-Time Eco-school' which is awarded directly by the State Secretariat Responsible for Public Education.
+In addition, schools awarded this title are accepted as professional members of the Hungarian Eco-schools Network, where they can share best practices and guidance and access training and programmes.

-At the beginning of 2016, the number of institutions with the title 'Eco-School' was over 900, and most of them held the title 'All-Time Eco-School'.
-According to the Ministry information, in 2022 1367 schools were participating in the Program and 672 of them held the title of 'All-Time Eco-School'.
-Currently, one in every three students attends a school with the title of 'Eco-School'.
+At the beginning of 2016, the number of institutions with the title 'Eco-school' was over 900, and a third of them held the title 'All-Time Eco-school'.
+According to Hungarian Central Statistical Office data, in 2023 1 402 schools were participating in the Program, and 816 of them held the title of 'All-Time Eco-school', and the numbers are increasing.
+According to Ministry information, in 2024, 1 415 schools were 'Echo-school' or 'All-Time Eco-school'.
+Currently, one in every three students attends a school with the title of 'Eco-school'.

 Non-formal education